Overview

 Where does legislation empower pharmacists to expand their role in patient care?

-At the state level, the ability of pharmacists to prescribe medications and provide—and be reimbursed for—patient care services varies widely.
-Browse the maps to see how pharmacists’ scope of practice changes state by state.
+Browse the maps to see how pharmacists’ scope of practice and reimbursement changes state by state.

 • Prescribing vaccines